Listing documentation and process

 • The information provided in the prospectus prepared by the issuer.

-After the assessment has been completed, the Listing Auditor will submit a report to Nasdaq Stockholm reflecting its considerations.
+After the assessment has been completed, the issuer will submit the Listing Auditor's report to Nasdaq Stockholm reflecting the Listing Auditor's considerations.
 In addition to the report, the Listing Auditor will also provide the exchange with a recommendation on whether it is appropriate to list the shares or not.

 The entire listing process takes approximately four to six months to complete, in each case depending on the particular circumstances.

-Prior to the listing, an attorney must conduct a legal examination of the issuer.
-The legal examination must include, among other things:
+Prior to the listing, a legal and tax examination of the issuer must be conducted. the legal examination (not applicable to tax) must be carried out by an attorney (Sw. advokat).
+The legal and tax examination must include, among other things:

-• A statement that there is an adequate description of the legal and tax risks in the prospectus.
+• A statement as to whether material legal and tax risks are adequately described in the prospectus.

-• A review of all material agreements to which the issuer is a party.
+• A review of material agreements to which the issuer is a party.

-• Confirmation that all formalities in respect of the issuer's corporate matters have been handled properly.
+• Confirmation that the issuer's corporate formalities have been properly handled.

-• An examination whether the board of directors and members of management of the issuer meet the requirements of the Rule Book, the Swedish Code of Corporate Governance (the Code) or if there are any other impediments for the listing including the issuer's board members' and management members' honesty and integrity.
+• An assessment of whether the issuer's board of directors and members of management meet the requirements of the Rulebook and the Swedish Code of Corporate Governance (the Code), and whether there are any other impediments to the listing, including with respect to honesty and integrity of the issuer's board members and management.

-The Listing Auditor must be provided with a written summary report of material observations from the legal examination.
-The applicant issuer must also ensure that the Listing Auditor has access to all information pertaining to the legal examination required in order for the Listing Auditor to carry out the listing assessment.
-The Listing Auditor may require a separate or supplementary legal review if there is a need to investigate any specific legal or regulatory issue that the Listing Auditor deems to be of material importance for the Listing Committees listing decision.
+The Listing Auditor must be provided with a written summary report of material observations from the legal examination, and the issuer must ensure that the Listing Auditor has access to the information required in order to carry out the listing assessment.
+The Listing Auditor may request a separate or supplementary legal review if specific legal or regulatory issues are considered material for the Listing Committee's decision.

 Required documentation